Yea

 Yea has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major undertakings, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Inland Rail Beveridge to Albury, Regional Housing Fund Projects, North East Rail Line Upgrade, and Telstra InfraCo Intercity Fibre Network, with the following list outlining those most relevant.
+No changes can significantly affect a region's performance like alterations to nearby infrastructure, large-scale projects, or planning initiatives.
+AreaSearch has pinpointed 0 projects that could potentially impact this area.
+Notable projects include Inland Rail Beveridge to Albury, Regional Housing Fund Projects, North East Rail Line Upgrade, and Telstra InfraCo Intercity Fibre Network, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.